 So maybe great salespeople do have the skills they need to be great sales managers.
 With a change of perspective and a change of goals, you can turn your expertise into success for your entire sales staff.
 Think about it.
 How can your sales skills help you engage, motivate and sharpen up your sales people?
 Look at them from a different angle, and you might find you’re already an expert.

-Some of our Interactors
+The company of Interactors

 People who attend our programs often ask me how we find our Interactors.
 They’re all professional actors, of course, but the job calls for quite a lot of additional skills.
 (I sometimes joke — well, half-joke — that we offer one of the few opportunities for actors where intelligence is an asset.)